cs-ed/impacts-LNguyen64/README.md

 ### Outcomes

 App development is big business and new apps by aspiring entrepreneurs and inventors continue to come out each day.
 Some of the best apps involve ways to improve peoples's lives.
 They can also build empathy.
-I hope that after watching these videos, students would have a better understanding and empathy for people with specific disabilities and illnesses.
-Additionally, students should be able to gain a deeper understanding and appreciation how computing or new technologies are helping people less fortunate because of their illnesses or disabilities.
+I hope that after completing this lesson, students would have a better understanding and empathy for people with specific disabilities and illnesses.
+Additionally, students should be able to gain a deeper understanding and appreciation how computing and new technologies have positive impacts in society especially people with specific illnesses and disabilities.

 ### Reference
 The lesson was adapted from [PBS Learning Media](https://ca.pbslearningmedia.org/resource/ilnewsh18-sci-ilinvention/invent-apps-that-help-others-and-build-empathy/)